Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yeah.

-Well, it's basically his campaign slogan in his first run, wasn't it?
+So it's basically his campaign slogan in his first run, wasn't it?

-We're gonna build a wall.
+We're going to build a wall.

-Like doge and everything, is trying to cut back and sort of rightly because it's too swollen, isn't it?
+Like Doge and everything is trying to cut back and sort of rightly, because it's too swollen, isn't it?

-Their bill has not one iota of democratic input.
+Their bill has not one iota of Democratic input.

 That is never how we've done this before.